Africa – 2017 – Zimbabwe

 I guess sometimes it’s better not to know what’s happening around you until you are safe somewhere else.

-My photos and videos of my storytelling adventures on stage are are now up on Facebook and Instagram at R.C.
+The photos and videos of my storytelling live on stage at The Long Beach Searches for The Greatest Storyteller event are are now up on Facebook and Instagram at R.C.
 Hand.
+I won the event one week with my story about an unsupervised Halloween.